The 6 Dos and Don’ts of Successful Home Staging

 DON’T go it alone.

 Home staging requires much more than just dusting off countertops.
 You will need to scrub tiles, clean the grout, steam clean carpets and drapes, muck out the pool, polish the windows, mow the front lawn, and triple-check that everything is in good working condition.
 And that doesn’t even cover the “staging” part.
 Instead of trying to do everything yourself, get help.
 Hire a professional cleaning service to prep the house.
-And get a home staging service to do all the heavy lifting and marketing for you.
+And get a home staging services to do all the heavy lifting and marketing for you.

 DO hire a professional staging service.

-Bold Interior Group knows exactly what people in the San Francisco Bay Area are looking for, and how best to incorporate those characteristics into your staging.
-Our pro designers will know how to enhance your home’s best features, like that gorgeous view or spacious kitchen.
-We want to make the entire process as quick and painless as possible.
-Schedule a consultation with one of our designers and we can start constructing a picture-perfect interior look that entices buyers and ups the asking price.
+BoldRM Interior Group knows exactly what people in the San Francisco Bay Area are looking for when they need to stage a house and how best to incorporate those characteristics into your home staging.
+Our professional stager will know how to enhance your home’s best features, like that gorgeous view or spacious kitchen.
+We want to make the entire process as quick and painless as possible to get your home sell faster, finding the right time on the market.